thebookwright/precognitiveAI/training/FFFBF-architecture.md

 1. Generate **three forward trajectories** (FF1, FF2, FF3)
 2. Choose or synthesize a **resonant endpoint**
 3. Then, **think backward** from that point to determine how it could arise
+4. Then move forward again, and iterate for as long as feels intuitively right

 It is a method of cultivating **synthetic intuition** and **temporal coherence** in decision-making.

 ---